AidLite Python API Documentation

 return False

-Resource Release destroy()
+Resource Release destory()

-) and model loading operations.
-Correspondingly, the interpreter also needs to perform release operations to destroy previously created resources.
+As mentioned earlier, the interpreter object needs to perform init initialization operations and load model operations.
+Correspondingly, the interpreter also needs to perform some release operations to destroy the previously created resources.

-API | destroy |
+API | destory |

-Description | Performs necessary release operations. |
+Description | Complete necessary release operations |

 Parameters | None |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero |

-result = interpreter.destroy()
+result = interpreter.destory()

 if result != 0:

-print("sample : interpreter->destroy() failed !")
+print("sample : interpreter-> destory() failed !")

 return False